jakefish18/how-many-days-till-bot/README.md

 # day_counter_bot
-This is a telegram bot to count days before some event.
+This is a telegram bot for counting days before some event.